Sept. 30, 2023 | By Pablo Castro

 Dominick in his office

-Meet Dominick Dworak, he’s the new Telecommunicator for the Northeastern Illinois Police Department.
-Recently hired this past month, Dominick is no stranger to Northeastern; he graduated Northeastern in 2015 as a Presidential Scholar with a B.A. in Justice Studies.
+Meet Dominick Dworak, he’s the new telecommunicator for the Northeastern Illinois Police Department.
+Recently hired this past month, Dominick is no stranger to Northeastern; he graduated from Northeastern in 2015 as a Presidential Scholar with a B.A. in Justice Studies.

-Dominick’s reason for pursuing a career in Law Enforcement is he wants to follow his father’s footsteps who was a Chicago Police Officer for 32 years.
-He also wants to apply his personal skills and the knowledge he hopes to learn as a Telecommunicator into becoming a successful Police Officer.
+Dominick’s reason for pursuing a career in law enforcement is he wants to follow his father’s footsteps who was a Chicago Police Department officer for 32 years.
+He also wants to apply his personal skills and the knowledge he hopes to learn as a telecommunicator into becoming a successful police officer.

 December 20, 2016 | By PABLO CASTRO